University of Amsterdam

 The UvA is one of two large, publicly funded research universities in the city, the other being the Vrije Universiteit Amsterdam (VU).
 It is also part of the largest research universities in Europe with 31,186 students, 4,794 staff, 1,340 PhD students and an annual budget of €600 million.
 It is the largest university in the Netherlands by enrollment.
 The main campus is located in central Amsterdam, with a few faculties located in adjacent boroughs.
 The university is organised into seven faculties: Humanities, Social and Behavioural Sciences, Economics and Business, Science, Law, Medicine, Dentistry.

+Close ties are harbored with other institutions internationally through its membership in the League of European Research Universities (LERU), the Institutional Network of the Universities from the Capitals of Europe (UNICA), European University Association (EUA) and Universitas 21.
 The University of Amsterdam has produced six Nobel Laureates and five prime ministers of the Netherlands.
-The university has been placed in the top 100 universities in the world by five prominent ranking tables.
-By the QS World University Rankings it was ranked 55th in the world, 14th in Europe, and 1st in the Netherlands in 2022.
-In the past years, the UvA has usually been placed in the top 30 worldwide in dozens of fields, including Law, Political Science and Medicine according to the same ranking.

-Between 2018 and 2022 the two departments of Media and Communication were commonly ranked 1st in the world by subject.

-Close ties are harbored with other institutions internationally through its membership in the League of European Research Universities (LERU), the Institutional Network of the Universities from the Capitals of Europe (UNICA), European University Association (EUA) and Universitas 21.